abahmad02/DSA210/README.md

 I expect to find that I send more messages than my friend, both overall and on a daily basis.

 Using the bar charts and the results from the hypothesis tests, I want to see if my claim holds true.

+Update:
+As of 20/12/2024, the tests stand completed and the results are below:

+Total Messages Sent by You: 18845
+Total Messages Sent by Your Friend: 13730
+T-statistic: 13.048222595450989, P-value: 8.914263682981865e-38
+Reject the null hypothesis: You send more messages than your friend.

+These are records from 15th Nov 2021 till 11th Nov 2024